Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/axual/quickstart-axual/README.md

 ```

 where:
-- `bootstrap_server` is the bootstrap server address of the Axual cluster
+- `bootstrap_server` is the bootstrap server address of the Axual cluster.
-- `group_id` is the consumer group ID
+- `group_id` is the consumer group ID.
-- `username` and `password` are the authentication credentials
+- `username` and `password` are the authentication credentials.
-- `topic` is the name of the topic
+- `topic` is the name of the topic.

 > [!TIP]
 > You can get the correct values for bootstrap_server, group_id, and topic by looking at the _Cluster connectivity Information_ of the `stocks-application` from the Axual _Self-service_ portal.